maikelthedev/i3tray/README.md

 litrun README.md bash
 ```
 That will run the bash code (and only that code) inside the section 'to install it'

+### AUR package.

+I will publish a package in the Arch AUR as soon as this stop being experimental for everybody to freely share the joy of having a bit more of mouse functionality in i3.
+Bear with me while I finish it.
+Most of what needs to be done is in the comments below.

 This is the Python code
 ```python